Nuclei-Software/nuclei-linux-sdk/README.md

-If the freeloader is flashed to the board, then you can prepare the SDCard boot materials, you can run `make bootimages` to generate the boot images to *work/boot*, and an zip file called *work/boot.zip* , you can copy this *boot.zip* file to your SDCard, and extract it, then you can insert this SDCard to your SDCard slot beside the TFT LCD.
+If the freeloader is flashed to the board, then you can prepare the SDCard boot materials, you can run `make bootimages` to generate the boot images to *work/boot*, and an zip file called *work/boot.zip* , you can copy this *boot.zip* file to your SDCard, and extract it, then you can insert this SDCard to your SDCard slot(J57) beside the TFT LCD.

+> SDCard is recommended to use SDHC format.

 ### Run Linux